 Take the opportunity to get to know Abbey's surroundings: the River Thames and the London Eye.

-The important area in which the formidable Westminster Abbey is located is full of other must-see places to explore during your visit to London.
-Next to it, just 524 feet away, is the Palace of Westminster, home to the Houses of Parliament and the legendary Big Ben.
+The important area where the formidable Westminster Abbey is located is full of other must-see places to explore during your visit to London.
+Next to it, just 160 meters away, is the Palace of Westminster, home of the Houses of Parliament and the legendary Big Ben.

-From there you can board one of the cruises on the Thames, a good plan to rest after the visit to the Abbey.
-This is the article I wrote about it: Thames River Cruises.
+From there you can board one of the cruises on the Thames, a good plan to rest after visiting the Abbey.
+This is the article I wrote about it: Thames River Cruises in London.

-A little further on, about 1,500 feet away, you can take a break from your long visit to these two architectural wonders thanks to the wonderful gardens of London's oldest and most beloved park, St James's Park, ideal to enjoy with children.
+A little further, about 450 meters away, you can rest from your long visit to these two architectural wonders thanks to the wonderful gardens of the oldest and most beloved park in London, St James's Park, ideal to enjoy it with children.